apache/airflow/contributing-docs/17_adding_api_endpoints.rst

 ------------------------------------
 1. Verify manually with a local API that the endpoint behaves as expected.
 2. Go to the test folder and initialize new tests.
-3. Implements extensives tests to validate query param, permissions, error handling etc.
+3. Implements extensive tests to validate query param, permissions, error handling etc.

 Step 3: Documentation